-Cuban Salsa: Dile Que No Continuado – Paseo DQN
+Cuban Salsa: Dile Que No with Lead’s Paseo steps

 We can easily have several DQNs in a ow, one after the other.
 The first DQN changes the motion on the Partner Circle from right to left, from clock-wise to counter clock-wise.
 All additional DQNs start from an already established left turning motion.
 The Follow’s steps for the first and the additional DQNs are the same.
 The Lead uses two sets of steps and for that reason we need two names.

 Most Leads just improvise DQN when the turning motion is already counter clock-wise.
 They just use the standard DQN and modify the first steps a little.
-Some Leads have a clear concept for how to do additional DQN’s with generalised, optimised steps, including MCC inspired dancers.
-For the first three steps they step exactly as is common for the Lead in a Paseo Walk.
-That is what I recommend.
+Some Leads have a clear concept for how to do additional DQN’s with generalised, optimised steps.
+The best solution is to start with Lead’s Paseo steps.
+Dancers as diffirent as MCC inspired dancers and good old Salsa Lovers, use Paseo steps.

 Why additional DQN is necessary

-The most common situation where Leads use Dile Que No Continuado is when a Coca-Cola left turn is replacing the last half of DQN.
+The most common situation where Leads use Paseo Doile Que No is when a Coca-Cola left turn is replacing the last half of DQN.
 Since a Coca-Cola left turn uses step “5-6-7” with Three Step Technique or “6-7” with Two Step Technique, there is no way a Follow can pivot around on “6” and into open position as when doing a standard DQN.
-Bad Leads insist anyway (the clumsy solution), and the Follow is forced around on “1” and not properly positioned to continue forward right a way but is better off “threading water” for a full count of eight in order to be ready for a new move starting from the start position of open position.

 How to step it?

-The Follow steps DQN and DQN Continuado the same way, and for the Lead only the first half count of eight, “1-2-3” is different, actually only step “1-2”.
+The Follow steps DQN and “Paseo Dile Que No” the same way, and for the Lead only the first half count of eight, “1-2-3” is different, actually only step “1-2”.
 For DQN, the Lead steps half a step forward on “1”, steps back on “2” and on “3” and “pivots” around into forward, counter clock-wise walking on the Partner Circle for “5-6-7”.

-Since DQN Continuado is a continuation of the left turning motion, it makes sense that the Lead continues to walk forward on “1” and then turns around a half left turn on “2” and steps back on “3”, ending up in a halfway position identical to DQN.
-The Lead’s steps for “1-2-3” of DQN Continuado are similar to the Lead’s “1-2-3” of the Paseo walk.
+Since Paseo DQN is a continuation of the left turning motion, it makes sense that the Lead continues to walk forward on “1” and then turns around a half left turn on “2” and steps back on “3”, ending up in a halfway position identical to DQN.
+The Lead’s steps for “1-2-3” of Paseo DQN are similar to the Lead’s “1-2-3” of the Paseo walk.

 Video Clip #1 is from the online teaching material of “MCC 2.0”, Routine #6, featuring Yoel Marrero and Akiko Meguro.
-This is the best example, I have found, showing how DQN and DQN Continuado are different on “1-2” and exactly the same for “3, 5-6-7”.
+This is the best example, I have found, showing how DQN and DQN with Paseo steps are different on “1-2” and exactly the same for “3, 5-6-7”.

 There are often many ways to step figures and moves that somehow work for some people some of the time.
 Talented dancers can make almost any crab look good and natural.